Citizens United v. FEC: Political impact

-Critics predicted that the Citizens United ruling would "bring about a new era of corporate influence in politics", allowing companies to "buy elections" to promote their financial interests.
+Critics predicted that Citizens United would "bring about a new era of corporate influence in politics", allowing companies to "buy elections" to promote their financial interests.
 Instead, large expenditures, usually through super PACs, have come from "a small group of billionaires", based largely on ideology.
 The New York Times asked seven academics to opine on how corporate money would reshape politics as a result of the court's decision.
 Three wrote that the effects would be minimal or positive: Christopher Cotton wrote that "There may be very little difference between seeing eight ads or seeing nine ads...
 And, voters recognize that richer candidates are not necessarily the better candidates, and in some cases, the benefit of running more ads is offset by the negative signal that spending a lot of money creates.
-Eugene Volokh stated that the "most influential actors in most political campaigns" are media corporations which "overtly editorialize for and against candidates, and also influence elections by choosing what to cover and how to cover it".
+Eugene Volokh wrote that the "most influential actors in most political campaigns" are media corporations that "overtly editorialize for and against candidates, and also influence elections by choosing what to cover and how to cover it".
 Holding that corporations like Exxon would fear alienating voters by supporting candidates, the decision really meant that voters would hear "more messages from more sources".

 According to a 2020 report from OpenSecrets, between 2010 and 2020, the ten largest donors and their spouses spent a total of $1.2 billion on federal elections.
 In the 2018 elections, this group accounted for around 7% of all election-related giving, up from less than 1% a decade prior.
 Over the decade, election-related spending by non-partisan independent groups jumped to $4.5 billion, whereas from 1990 to 2010 the total spending under that category was just $750 million.
 Outside spending surpassed candidate spending in 126 races since the ruling compared to only 15 in the five election cycles prior.
 Groups that did not disclose their donors spent $963 million in the decade following the ruling, compared to $129 million in the decade prior.
 Non-partisan outside spending as a percentage of total election spending increased from 6% in 2008 to nearly 20% in 2018.
 During the 2016 election cycle, super PACs spent more than $1 billion, nearly twice that of every other category of contributors combined.
 In 2018, over 95% of super PAC money came from the top 1% of donors.